Create an Encrypted EDM Data Set Using a Configuration File

 t

 ) delimiters are supported for EDM data set uploads.
-An EDM data set may only use one delimiter.
+An EDM data set might only use one delimiter.

 3. Enter the EDM data set encoding method.